samz-cs/tx-map/README.md

   - Each filter has an operator (>) or (<) and a percent value.
   - Leave a value blank to ignore that filter.
   - Press Enter in a field or click “Apply” to filter.
-  - Click “Clear” to reset values and return to statewide totals.
+  - Click “Clear” to reset values and show.
 - Available filter fields (percentages computed from the CSV):
   - Hisp% = hispvap / vap
   - Asian% = asianvap / vap